Is It Your Kitty’s Special Day Soon? Then You Will Want To Check Out These Amazing Cat Birthday Cake Recipes And Ideas!

 What is really fun about this recipe is that it is re-purposed from a people fish cakes recipe, with just a few tweaks to make it perfect for Raymond’s own beloved cat, Serra.

-You may want to use this recipe as-is, or you could also make a tweak or two to personalize this cat birthday cake for the special feline in your life.
+You may want to use this recipe as-is, or you could also make a tweak or two to personalize it to the special feline in your life.

 Good Food Stories’ Casey Barber also has a great idea for a cat birthday cake that is gluten-free and rich in tasty protein – and it even has frosting!